 If you are in any doubt over what you can and can’t claim through your limited company, ask your accountant.

-In principle, your company can deduct from turnover any type of expenses which aren’t specifically disallowed by HMRC, or capital expenditures.
+Limited company expenses can vary, from travel costs to business insurance, in principle, your company can deduct from turnover any type of expenses which aren’t specifically disallowed by HMRC, or capital expenditures.

 Here are some of the main business expenses you can set off against Corporation Tax (unless otherwise stated):

 - Executive pension contributions (via an approved scheme).

 - Employers’ national insurance contributions (NICs) payable on salaries paid to company employees.

 - The cost of subsistence while away from your workplace (no claims after 24 months for subsistence the same ‘temporary workplace’).

 - Accommodation costs when away from normal place of business (although must not exceed 24 months at a ‘temporary workplace’).

 - Travel and parking costs, mileage allowance if using own vehicle of 45p/mile for the first 10,000 miles, and 25p/mile thereafter.
 20p/mile rate for bicycles.
 See our guide to travel expenses.